aws-samples/serverless-test-samples/typescript-test-samples/async-architectures/src/README.md

 ## Cleanup

 To delete the sample application that you created, use the following command.
-Assuming you used your project name for the stack name, you can run:

 -   `sam delete --stack-name <your-aws-stack-name>`